We live in a world of perceptions. Of presumptions. Where to have no money in your pocket means you're poor and to have big house means you're rich.

 I learnt a few years ago that I am the best version of myself when I am in new environments.
 I am more sociable, more lively, more adventurous, I carry around crazy amounts of motivation and inspiration that I just can't find through any other channels.

 This blog was made along the ride of inspiration.
 I became a DiveMaster while discovering new passions, made friends while wandering new countries.
+Girls that Scuba became the world's largest female dive community mainly because of the people I met along the way.
 The happiness I feel now and the life I am living today is based upon the decisions I made to keep travelling.

 I really can't afford to stop.

 And when it comes to the whole process being too expensive to sack your life in and join me?
-That's all an excuse.
-Yes, you do need money to do it and to buy the plane ticket, but when you are wherever your desired location is, to stay there and live the life of a traveller: is cheaper than to live at home.
+That's some what of an excuse.
+Yes, you do need money to do it and to buy the plane ticket, (and you may also have to work harder than ever while you are on the road) but when you are wherever your desired location is, to stay there and live the life of a traveller: is cheaper than to live at home.

 Is your life cheaper to travel than to stay at home?
 Can you afford to stop?
 Or even not to start?Let me know...